-If containers are Rubber coated, Pyrex, or remain contaminated, they cannot be recycled in our current system and should be placed into the trash dumpster.
+If containers are rubber-coated, Pyrex, or remain contaminated, they cannot be recycled in our current system and should be placed into the trash dumpster.

-5.2.16 Proper Disposal Process
+5.2.15 Proper Disposal Process

-Disposal of hazardous waste actually occurs only at permitted Treatment, Storage, and Disposal Facilities (TSDF).
-EHS has contracted vendors with registered transporters and specific TSDF for WVU generated hazardous waste.
-EHS ensures proper determination, documentation, packaging, labeling, and waste coding takes place for all shipments.
-In order for this process to be completed, generators of hazardous waste must follow the below procedure to have waste removed from their area.
+Disposal of hazardous waste occurs at permitted Treatment, Storage, and Disposal Facilities (TSDFs).
+EHS contracts with permitted vendors for WVU-generated hazardous waste offsite transportation and disposal.
+For this process to be completed, generators of hazardous waste must follow the below procedure to have waste removed from their area:

 - A. To dispose of hazardous waste or unwanted chemicals, complete the Chemical and Hazardous Waste Disposal Form.
 Instructions are provided. - B. Upon receiving the request form, EHS will pick up the chemical waste.
 Generally, pickups are conducted within 1 week. - C. Unknown and/or unlabeled chemicals may not be accepted for disposal, without additional information. - D. Chemicals and containers must be compatible and labeled with the common name of each chemical (See Identification and Labeling). - E. Chemical containers should be no more than 95% full to allow for expansion and must have a screw cap closure or equivalent. - F. Container must always be securely closed to prevent any leaks during handling. - G. If above conditions are not met or additional hazards exist, some waste may not be picked up until corrected.
 An orange "Rejected" sticker may be placed on your container indicating the issue needing addressed.

-If the container issue is fixed, the container will automatically be picked up the following week (no additional disposal request form is necessary).
+If the container issue is fixed, the container will be picked up the following week (no additional disposal request form is necessary).

-H. All offsite shipments to appropriate TSDF shall be managed by EHS.
+H. All off-site shipments to appropriate TSDFs shall be managed by EHS.

-5.2.17 Recordkeeping
+5.2.16 Recordkeeping